We implement our own sustainability programmes and have integrated sustainability into our strategy

 Compliance

-Corporate compliance covers internal policies and procedures as well as national and local laws.
-Enforcing compliance helps your company prevent and detect violations of rules, protecting your organisation from fines and lawsuits.
+Corporate compliance covers adherence to internal policies and applicable national and local laws.
+Effective compliance helps prevent and detect violations, reducing the risk of fines and legal exposure.

 • Two men in business suits shaking hands, one of them holding a stack of hundred-dollar bills in an envelope.

-We do not engage with government officials, are not highly regulated, and never deal in cash or cash equivalents.
-We do not currently sell products to government departments.
+We do not engage with government officials, operate in highly regulated sectors or deal in cash or cash equivalents.
+We do not sell to government departments, provide lavish gifts or entertainment, or fund client-related travel.

 • Person touching a virtual screen displaying icons, including a red warning sign with an exclamation mark and 'SCAM ALERT' message, indicating a scam warning.

-We conduct an annual risk assessment of our business, which is documented at both board and management levels.
-We use our own tools to manage the collection of risks annually through Speeki Survey.
+We conduct an annual risk assessment documented at board and management level, using our own tools through Speeki Survey.

 • Businessman in suit giving a presentation to a diverse group of professionals in a modern office conference room.